thunzard/Object-Detection-And-Identification-on-Webcam/README.md

 # How to execute the project by yourself
 In the github reposatory download the jupyter notebook file.
 Then upload it in your google drive, and then open the file in google collab where it will run using your GPU power.
-It is the fatese way to do execute the work.
+It is the fastest way to do execute the project.
 In order to execute the projet on your CPU please inform in the issues section, I'll upload the CPU workthrough in this reposatory itself.

 Thank you.